MarielaKaradzhova/PyBer_Analysis/README.md

 Software: Python 3.7.6, Jupyter Notebook 6.1.4
 Python Tools: pandas, Matplotlib

-This analysis was performed using Jupyter Notebook, an open-sourced web application that allows users to create and share documents  with code, quations, visualizations and text.
+This analysis was performed using Jupyter Notebook, an open-sourced web application that allows users to create and share documents with live code, equations, visualizations and text.
 The exploratory analysis of this project contains dataframes created from a much larger dataset (see the Resources folder for original data sources), which includes statistics from different cities, dates, numbers of drivers, fare costs, numbers of rides and numbers of users.
 The goal of this analysis was to obtain summary statistics between the type of city,  number of drivers and riders, and the percentage of total fares, drivers and riders per city type.

 Link to the full code here: https://github.com/MarielaKaradzhova/PyBer_Analysis/blob/main/PyBer_Challenge.ipynb